bailey572/devops/02_cmWithAnsibleTerraform/docker/Notes.md

 ansible all -m ansible.builtin.setup | less
 ```

+That's it!!
+You have a fully functional Ansible playground to work with.

 ## Docker Clean Up

 This might also be a good time to mention cleanup.